 This means hosting events and discussions when a particular topic or theme arises in the campus community, such as last November’s “Is Slavery Dead?” panel – the project’s official launch event – that members of the project organized.

-The panel brought together four St. Thomas faculty and a St. Thomas student, sophomore and co-president of the History Club Whitney Oachs.
+The panel brought together four St. Thomas faculty and a St. Thomas student, junior and co-president of the History Club Whitney Oachs.
 Oachs presented her research on how the Western world’s desire for fast fashion contributes to the debt bondage and enslavement of women working in the fashion industry in developing countries in Southeast Asia.
 Other topics presented included sex slavery in Thailand and the downfall of a small Missouri town founded and populated by the grandchildren of former slaves, among other topics.

 This year Oachs hopes to connect her research under a Young Scholars Grant with the Free Project’s mission.
 Her work focuses on the displacement of communities of color in Minneapolis and St. Paul with the construction of I-94, and her belief that the politics of “root shock” here and across America are embedded deeply in the legacy of slavery, rights and citizenship in America.